Adaptive proximal algorithms for convex optimization under local Lipschitz continuity of the gradient: Numerical simulations

 \subsection{Observations about the stepsize sequence}

 \Cref{thm:PG:gamk} certifies that the stepsizes \(\gamk\) produced by \refadaPG* do not drop below \(\nicefrac{1}{2L_{f,\V}}\), where \(L_{f,\V}\) is a Lipschitz modulus for \(\nabla f\) on a convex and bounded set \(\V\) that contains all the iterates.
-The proof, nevertheless, articulates some interesting additional details that, informally, confirm the pattern exhibited by the sequence \(\seq{\gamk}\) in all our experiments.
+A refined analysis can nevertheless reveal some interesting additional details that, informally, confirm the pattern exhibited by the sequence \(\seq{\gamk}\) in all our experiments.

-Whenever a stepsize is below a threshold \(\nicefrac{1}{L_{f,\V}}\), a first phase is triggered where the stepsize strictly increases until said threshold is surmounted.
-This is followed by a second phase of unspecified length, during which the stepsizes remain strictly greater than \(\nicefrac{1}{L_{f,\V}}\).
-Should a stepsize again drop below \(\nicefrac{1}{L_{f,\V}}\) (yet surely not below \(\nicefrac{1}{2L_{f,\V}}\)), the cycle restarts from phase one.
+Whenever a stepsize is below a certain threshold, a first phase is triggered where the stepsize strictly increases until the threshold is surmounted.
+As ensured by \cref{lem:enlarged:ck}, \(\ck\) is upper bounded by a local Lipschitz modulus \(L_{f,\overline{\V}}\) for \(\nabla f\) on some enlargement \(\overline{\V}\) of the set \(\V\) containing the iterates.
+Because of the update rule at \cref{state:PG:gamk}, if \(\gamk\leq\nicefrac{1}{L_{f,\overline{\V}}}\) (hence \(\gamk\ck\leq1\)) then \(\gamk*>\gamk\) (in fact it increases at least linearly, cf. \eqref{eq:PG:gam2k}).
+This is followed by a second phase of unspecified length, during which the stepsizes remain strictly greater than \(\nicefrac{1}{L_{f,\overline{\V}}}\).
+Should a stepsize again drop below it (yet surely not below \(\nicefrac{1}{2L_{f,\V}}\)), the cycle restarts from phase one.
 Such an oscillatory behavior is confirmed in all our simulations (see \cref{fig:gam} for particular instances) and could also explain the adoption of much larger stepsizes compared to the standard constant stepsize regime.
-Whether more rigorous arguments could be made in support of this empirical evidence is an interesting open question\old{ that we believe is worth investigating in the} left for future work.
+Whether more rigorous arguments could be made in support of this empirical evidence is an interesting open question left for future work.